ericdunbar/ics2o9_wiki/Create-Task-(AP).md

 ## WRITTEN RESPONSES

-You are given a mark if you answer the question appropriately, no partial credit.
 Each response has a maximum number of words.

-Sample responses are available [at the bottom of this page.](https://apcentral-stg.collegeboard.org/courses/ap-computer-science-principles/exam?course=ap-computer-science-principles)
+Sample responses are available [at the bottom of this page.](https://apcentral-stg.collegeboard.org/courses/ap-computer-science-principles/exam?course=ap-computer-science-principles).
+The beginning of the "Sample Responses" document has the full criteria.
+You get a mark if you have an appropriate response for each criteria.
+Please note that some responses will have multiple criteria.

 You are strongly encouraged to submit your written responses using the template found on the AP site.